sudeep-23-11/Code-Store/Data/Doris/Doris.md

 * alter table T rename partition P P' ------ rename to P'
 * delete from T partition P where E -------- delete data that match E
 * select * from T partition P -------------- read all data

+# MySQL Non-avaliability
+* use, unique, check, primary key, foreign key, any, all